by Sommer Adams, a HavefunBiking contributor

 Supplies you may already have on hand for cleaning your cycling gloves:

 Step 1 – Close the Velcro or glove fasteners.

 Step 2 – Wash the bicycle gloves using cool water and mild liquid soap in a sink.
 If the gloves are dirty/smelly, add 1/8 cup white vinegar to your wash water.

 Step 3 – Rinse the gloves well and inspect them for soap suds.
 Rinse again if necessary.

 Step 4 – Lay the gloves flat or hang them up to dry.
-If you can hang them out in the sun, that is even better.
-The sun is a “natural sanitizer” and can also disinfect your clothes.
-Plus, if you dry your gloves under the sun they will smell cleaner and fresher.
+Even better if you can hang the gloves out in the sun.
+The sun is a “natural sanitizer” and works great to disinfect your clothes.
+Plus, if you dry your gloves under the sun, they will smell fresher.

 Cloth Gloves (machine wash)

 Step 1 – Close the Velcro, snap, or button that is on your gloves.